Who & how we help

 With Buckinghamshire Youth Offending Service

 Buckinghamshire Youth Offending Service is a multi-agency partnership, sitting within Buckinghamshire’s Children’s Services.
 They work with children between the ages of 10 and 18 who have offended or are at risk of offending.
 Many of the children they work with are extremely vulnerable to exploitation, mental health issues, substance misuse and other issues.
 Many are also in care.
-In 2020 as a result of the corona virus pandemic schools adopted remote learning.
-This gave rise to ‘digital poverty’: those unable to access computers or tablets and without good internet connectivity.
-BACO has been able to support some children by providing chrome notebooks or refurbished laptops to allow them to access their education.

 ‘Your support has been a lifeline for our children’